bitsofcotton/p1/README.md

 We want to take plain makeProgramInvariant revert invariant.
 However, we use invariant on R^n instead of them.

-The difference between the randtools description and p1 implementation is:
+The difference between the randtools description and this p1 implementation is:

 -1 &leq; Ax &leq; 1 vs. -1 &leq; Ax + \[..., m_k, ...\] &leq; 1 which m_k in Z.